National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • All cyclists ride at their own risk.
 Please look after both your safety and the safety of others on the road.

 If cyclists ride the shuttle buses out of the valley, they must pay the transportation fee.
-Those who cycle in and out of the valley are exempt from the fee.
+Those who cycle in and out of the valley (and don't use a shuttle bus) are exempt from the fee.

 Mountain Biking

 Mountain biking is generally not permitted in the Reds Meadow Valley and is not permitted anywhere in Devils Postpile National Monument.
-The one exception to this is the Starkweather Trail, which starts either at Starkweather Lake or at the Minaret Vista.
-Mountain biking is only allowed on this trail AFTER the shuttle buses have stopped running for the season, which is generally the Wednesday after Labor Day.
+The one exception is the Starkweather Trail, which starts either at Starkweather Lake or at Minaret Vista.
+Mountain biking is only allowed on this trail AFTER the shuttle buses have stopped running for the season, which is generally the Wednesday after Labor Day (which is the first Monday in September).
 This is also a popular hiking trail, so ride cautiously.
-The nearby town of Mammoth Lakes and the surrounding Forest Service land offers endless mountain biking possibilities.
-Click here for more information about mountain biking in the surrounding area.
+The nearby town of Mammoth Lakes and the surrounding Inyo National Forest offer endless mountain biking possibilities.

 The Reds Meadow Valley, although closed to vehicles in the winter, is available to backcountry skiers and snowshoers.
+The very strenuous trip to Devils Postpile is nine miles each way, with nearly 2,000 feet of elevation change.
 This is a true winter wilderness experience and travel into the valley can be hazardous.
 For those with proper avalanche safety skills and physical conditioning, however, the valley offers outstanding touring and provides a gateway to the High Sierra backcountry.
-There are NO facilities available in the valley in the winter and all travelers should be prepared to be self sufficient.
+There are no facilities available in the valley in the winter and all travelers should be prepared to be self sufficient.

-Snowmobiles are allowed on the Reds Meadow Road, but are not permitted on the road to Devils Postpile or anywhere within the boundaries of the monument.
-Please be respectful of this regulation.
+Snowmobiles are allowed on the Reds Meadow Road, although some sections of the road are not suitable for novice snowmobilers.
+Snowmobiles are not permitted on the road to Devils Postpile or anywhere within the boundaries of the monument; please be respectful of this regulation.

-Remember that avalanches are frequent on the Reds Meadow Road.
-Traveling alone is not recommended in the winter months due to the potential avalanche hazard.
+Remember that avalanches are common on the Reds Meadow Road.
+Traveling alone is not recommended in the winter due to the potential avalanche hazard.
 Anyone traveling into the valley should be equipped with and know how to use minimum safety equipment, including the following:

 • Avalanche beacon